Quick Picks

 The market has split into distinct philosophies.
 All-in-one workspaces like Notion try to replace your docs, wikis, project boards, and databases with a single tool.
 Local-first apps like Obsidian and Logseq prioritize privacy, speed, and data ownership your notes are plain Markdown files on your device, not locked in someone's cloud.
 Enterprise wikis like Confluence optimize for structured team documentation with governance and permissions.

 We used all five platforms for 90 days in real workflows personal knowledge management, team documentation, meeting notes, and research projects.
-Below is what actually matters for each, including the hidden trade-offs.
+Below is what actually matters for each, including the hidden costs.
 For a direct head-to-head of the two most popular options, read our detailed Notion vs Obsidian 2026 comparison.

 How We Tested These Platforms